leeclaire156/Text-Editor-PWA/README.md

-# Text Editor Progressive Web Application (PWA)
+# Just Another Text Editor (JATE) Progressive Web Application (PWA)

 ## Description

-This project is a text editor progressive web application that primarily runs in a browser but can operate offline.
+This project is a text editor progressive web application called "Just Another Text Editor" or JATE, that primarily runs in a browser but can operate offline.
 It also features data persistence techniques, allowing for getting and storing data from an `IndexedDB database`, regardless of internet connectivity.
+The text will reappear after closing the tab and coming back to it.
 This project utilizes a package called `idb`, which is a lightweight wrapper around the IndexedDB API. `idb` is a popular wrapper, used by major companies such as Google and Mozilla, featuring a number of methods that are used to store and retrieve data.

 ## Table of Contents